prestodb/presto/CONTRIBUTING.md

 ## Contributor License Agreement ("CLA")

-In order to accept your pull request, we need you to submit a CLA.
+To accept your pull request, you must submit a CLA.
 You only need to do this once, so if you've done this for one repository in the [prestodb](https://github.com/prestodb) organization, you're good to go.
 If you are submitting a pull request for the first time, the communitybridge-easycla bot will notify you if you haven't signed, and will provide you with a link.
 If you are contributing on behalf of a company, you might want to let the person who manages your corporate CLA whitelist know they will be receiving a request from you.

 ## License